 - Your spouse has behaved with exceptional depravity, i.e. behaved unusually atrociously.

-In UNU v UNV [2018] SGFC 70, the Court noted that even if your spouse consents to your application for leave to file for divorce, this is still insufficient to satisfy the threshold of “exceptional hardship or depravity”.
+In UNU v UNV, the Court emphasised that a spouse’s consent to an application for leave to file for divorce before three years had elapsed is not, by itself, sufficient to establish “exceptional hardship or exceptional depravity“.

 As stated by the Court in Ng Kee Shee, this high threshold is put in place to “promote the sanctity of marriage and to ensure that Parties do not rush in and out of marriage capriciously.”